hallokael/Compiler/README.md

 MainCompiler: main loop to get string and execute

-Parser: split statement to words
+Parser: split input string to words

-Grammar: analyze words to get result
+Grammar: split words to substatement and connect them

 Calculator: calculation rules in varied situation